 Node.js is based on one of the fastest engines – Google’s V8.
 The speed of code execution is also enhanced by the runtime environment as it supports the non-blocking I/O operations.
 Node.js is capable enough to demonstrate high runtime speed giving much faster coding experiences to the developers.
 Thankfully, Node.js apps are quick to develop and they serve the same amount of traffic with less hardware.

 Node.js is lightweight both for in-memory usage and data-dense real-time web applications that work on multiple devices.
 As it requires a relatively small amount of computing resources, it is not only fast (as mentioned above), but also more accessible for users.

-There are three reasons that stand for Node JS development services scalability: it is one of the technologies natively managed by AWS, it can be simply broken down into micro services, and it includes an event-based model.
+Three reasons stand for Node JS development services scalability: it is one of the technologies natively managed by AWS, it can be simply broken down into microservices, and it includes an event-based model.

 Scalability makes Node a good choice for applications that are expected to quickly grow the number of users.

 The ability to handle the requests makes Node a perfect place for real-time web app development such as chats, games or collaborating tools.
-With Node.js, multiple users can be editing the same file, moving tasks among the boards, commenting, adding media files – all at a time.
+With Node.js, multiple users can edit the same file, move tasks among the boards, comment, adding media files – all at a time.

 Cons of Node.JS

-Even though it is able to handle the requests simultaneously, we need to remember that there is no multithreading.
+Even though it can handle the requests simultaneously, we need to remember that there is no multithreading.
 If a real-time Node.js application is not implemented correctly, the callbacks may slow it down.
 When implemented correctly, however, it’s not a con anymore.

 Node.js has been noticed for changing API at frequent intervals.
 Is it a serious issue?
 Well, when the API changes, developers need to make changes to the existing code base to make it compatible with the latest version of the Node.js API.